 So why Dunlop?
-Well just look at the Dunlop product features • Full 8" 200mm dia airbags/bellows - and size really matters in bellows giving better ride and more progressive suspension at quite modest air pressure, long life too • Anodised rather than painted metal components • Captive nut air connections for long life and reliability • Long warranty • Great instructions and support. • Quality product, development and customer service from a quality European company at very reasonable prices. • 5 year warranty. • Zero returns/claims here.
-So as my offspring say - What's not to like? as my offspring say!
+Well just look at the Dunlop product features • Full 8" 200mm dia airbags/bellows - and size really matters in bellows giving better ride and more progressive suspension at quite modest air pressure, long life too • Anodised rather than painted metal components • Captive nut air connections for long life and reliability • Long warranty of 5 years • Great instructions and support. • Quality product, development and customer service from a quality European company at very reasonable prices plus 5 year warranty. • Zero returns/claims here.
+So as my offspring say - What's not to like?

 Why a gauge kit?
 Our expert says - "Some people manage without them, however if your dexterity is not very good you may wish to consider a basic gauge kit.
 When you fill a normal vehicle tyre with air, you always get a 'pssst' at the end, that small loss of air is nothing compared to the volume of air inside the tyre, however if you have the same loss of air when inflating the bellows on this air assisted suspension system, you can easily lose a lot or air volume out of the bellow, up to half maybe, so instead of having say 40psi, you end up with 20psi.
 Some users over inflate to allow for the loss of air, but it takes a while to get the knack of getting it right.
 Even using a tyre pressure gauge allows loss of air.
 With the simple gauge kit, there is no loss of air when checking pressures".
 But is it essential?
 No, just recommended especially with the basic footwell kit (pics further above).
 NB: Gauge panels are either 6-hole as pic right or 5-hole such as the X250 panel.
 The 6-hole is supplied with the compressor+tank kit so this is not compatible with the X250 panel.

 Your Vehicle: We/you will need to know a bit about your vehicle to